nyubbie/twitter-display/README.md

 Tweaked for a more custom outlook.

-This version contains 1 single tweet!
+This version contains 5 tweets!